Raspberry Pi Pico + LAN8720

 Project structure

-This example uses the Pico-SDK and compiles with its standard toolchain:
+This example uses the Pico-SDK and compiles with its standard toolchain, it has the following files:

 Build and run